entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 This tutorial will walk you through steps to validate that the clustered instances are working in your environment and that you have created a high availability deployment.
 There are many ways to validate your clustering.

 1. Complete the [creating a clustered instance tutorial](#creating-a-clustered-app-instance) above or have an existing clustered Entando App instance available for testing.
-2. Get the URL for your `entando-de-app` with `kubectl get ingress -n [your namespace]`.
+2. Get the URL for your `entando-de-app` with `kubectl get ingress -n YOUR-NAMESPACE`.
 3. Open the URL in the browser of your choice and ensure that the application is working.
 4. Open a new browser window in an incognito or private browsing mode.
 Do not navigate to the app.
     - The reason for private mode is to ensure that no data is cached and that you're receiving a copy of the running application.
 5. In the next steps, you'll delete a pod in your cluster and verify that your application is still getting served.
 Kubernetes will automatically restore the desired number of replicas so you'll need to perform the validation test before the new replica is launched.
 In most environments this will be around one minute but it will vary.
-6. Delete one of the server deployment pods in your clustered instance with `kubectl delete [your-pod-name] -n [your namespace]`.
+6. Delete one of the server deployment pods in your clustered instance with `kubectl delete YOUR-POD-NAME -n YOUR-NAMESPACE`.
     - There are other ways to do this.
 You could also shell into the server-container and manually kill the running app process with `kill -9 357`.
     - If you want to test it at the hardware level, you could manually terminate a node in your cluster (ensuring that the pods are scheduled to different nodes).
 7. In your private/incognito browser window, open the URL to your `entando-de-app`.